IT4smart/ConfigurationPage/ConfigPage/README.md

 	  shouldn't be necessary for new logos and certificates. and the setting.ini should be set right before

 - Make new Folder:
-	- for all folders, that are normally not there at Start, the folders will be created if necessary e.g. profiles, log, client_logo, certificates
+	- for all folders, that are normally/possibly not there at Start, the folders will be created if necessary e.g. profiles, log, client_logo, certificates
+	  (but no specific permissions of these folders are set, but for log this doesn't have any effect of created by root or user )

+- Paths:
+	- relative to each other: in libs/tools/inc/paths.h the path to the scripts is relative to the path where the executable of ConfigPage lies.